polixisNG/react-countries-flags/README.md

 #What is this?

-Easy way to display world country flags in various operating systems.
+A simple React component for displaying country flags in various operating systems.

-#Installation
+## Installation

+You can install this component using npm or yarn:

 `npm i react-countries-flags`